Blue Heelers: episode guide

 May 13, 1998

-Guest Starring: Caroline Lee as Jocelyn Summers, Jonathon Dutton as Lucas Summers, Barry Langrishe as David Summers, Karen Davitt as Dr Zoe Hamilton, Greg Saunders as Greg Michaels, Jane Bayly as Abby Michaels, Kereen Ely-Harper as Evelyn Hudson, Christine Davey as Barbara Barker, Katerina Miceli and Madeleine Miceli as The Michaels Twins, Debra Elise as The teacher, Sophie Lampel as Hayley the Barmaid
+Guest Starring: Caroline Lee as Jocelyn Summers, Jonathon Dutton as Lucas Summers, Barry Langrishe as David Summers, Karen Davitt as Dr. Zoe Hamilton, Greg Saunders as Greg Michaels, Jane Bayly as Abby Michaels, Kerreen Ely-Harper as Evelyn Hudson, Christine Davey as Barbara Barker, Katerina Miceli & Madeleine Miceli as The Michaels Twins, Debra Elise as The Teacher, Sophie Lampel as Hayley the Barmaid

 Waste of Space